truoclava/ember-objects-web-0915/README.md

 Ember Objects are like JavaScript objects, in that they are open.
 You can add any property to an object, no need to define setters.

 What if we don't want a generic object?
-What if we want to design an object with functions an properties?
-Enter the `extend` keyword.
+What if we want to design an object with functions and properties?
+Enter the `extend` method.

 ```javascript
 var Person = Ember.Object.extend({